rolandshoemaker/acme-tls-alpn/draft-ietf-acme-tls-alpn.md

 }
 ~~~~~~~~~~

-The client prepares for validation by constructing a self-signed certificate which MUST contain a acmeValidation-v1 extension and a subjectAlternativeName extension {{!RFC5280}}.
+The client prepares for validation by constructing a self-signed certificate which MUST contain a acmeIdentifier extension and a subjectAlternativeName extension {{!RFC5280}}.
 The subjectAlternativeName extension MUST contain a single dNSName entry where the value is the domain name being validated.
-The acmeValidation-v1 extension MUST contain the SHA-256 digest [FIPS180-4] of the key authorization {{I-D.ietf-acme-acme}} for the challenge.
-The acmeValidation extension MUST be critical so that the certificate isn't inadvertently used by non-ACME software.
+The acmeIdentifier extension MUST contain the SHA-256 digest [FIPS180-4] of the key authorization {{I-D.ietf-acme-acme}} for the challenge.
+The acmeIdentifier extension MUST be critical so that the certificate isn't inadvertently used by non-ACME software.

+The acmeIdentifier extension has the following format:

 ~~~~~~~~~~
 id-pe-acmeIdentifier OBJECT IDENTIFIER ::=  { id-pe 31 }

-id-pe-acmeIdentifier-v1 OBJECT IDENTIFIER ::=  { id-pe-acmeIdentifier 1 }

-acmeValidation-v1 ::= OCTET STRING (SIZE (32))
+Authorization ::= OCTET STRING (SIZE (32))
 ~~~~~~~~~~

+The extnValue of the id-pe-acmeIdentifier extension is the ASN.1 DER encoding of the Authorization structure.

 Once this certificate has been created it MUST be provisioned such that it is returned during a TLS handshake that contains a ALPN extension containing the value "acme-tls/1" and a SNI extension containing the domain name being validated.